gansbrest/Tarsnapit/README.md

 Recently I needed to add hourly option for my tarsnap backups, so I rewrote whole script to make it more general and abstract.
 Enjoy!

+## Installation

+Just copy main tarsnapit.php script somewhere on your server, so you can run it from cron.

 ## Features

 * In the current implementation tarsnapit works in **two** modes: